Car Electrical Problems Troubleshooting Tips

 This is one of the most common electrical problems people encounter with their cars.
 When you put the key in the ignition, if it is not starting as it should, you probably have a problem with one of three electrical components – the battery, the alternator, or the starter.

-Batteries usually do not fail immediately – they usually give a warning sign that they need to be replaced before they die completely.
+Batteries usually do not fail immediately – you will usually see a warning light signaling that it is time for a replacement before they die completely.
 One warning sign might be a slower turning starter (for instance, the car starts, but it takes longer than usual to turn over).
-Keeping the battery terminals clean and free of oxidization is also important.

-A functioning battery can act as a dead battery if the terminals are corroded.
-Battery terminal cleaner can be purchased at any auto parts store.
 The problem is likely with your battery if the interior lights are on when you open the door, but the car will not start.
-In such cases, you may hear several clicks when you try to start the car.
+In such cases, you may hear several clicks when you try to start the vehicle.
 Conversely, if the interior lights are off and the car won’t start, you probably have a dead battery.

 Dashboard Lights Flicker or Dim

-If your dashboard lights are flickering or your headlights dim while driving, this is also a sign of an electrical problem.
+If your dashboard lights are flickering or your headlights are dim while driving, this is also a sign of an electrical problem.
 Depending on the cause, the problem could be with your battery, alternator, or voltage regulator.

 Lights or Brake Lights Not Working